munificent/craftinginterpreters/book/resolving-and-binding.md

 is *when* to do this calculation -- or, put differently, where in our interpreter's implementation do we stuff the code for it?

-Since we're calcuting a static property based on the structure of the source code, the obvious answer is in the parser.
+Since we're calculating a static property based on the structure of the source code, the obvious answer is in the parser.
 That is the traditional home, and is where we'll do it later in clox.
 It would work here too, but I want an excuse to show you another technique.
 We'll write our resolver as a separate pass.